designstem/projects/triangles/index.md

 ## Design problem 🤔

-~ Some birds rely heavily on human-made nesting boxes.~
+~ Some birds rely heavily on nesting boxes made by humans.~

 #### Find out….

-1. ~which birds these are.~
+1. ~what species of birds these are.~

-2. ~what kind of nesting boxes the birds need.~
+2. ~what kind of nesting boxes these birds need.~
-3. ~if designers can solve other problems with a similar design approach?~
+3. ~whether designers can solve other problems with a similar design approach?~

 -